Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Umina Beach has 123 active public transport stops, all of which are bus stops.
 These stops are served by 47 different routes that together facilitate 1,528 weekly passenger trips.
-The average distance from residents to the nearest transport stop is 162 meters, indicating excellent accessibility.
+The accessibility of public transport in the area is rated as excellent, with residents typically living just 162 meters from their nearest transport stop.
+As a predominantly residential area, most people commute outwards.
+Cars remain the primary mode of transportation for 82% of residents, while trains are used by 9%.
+On average, there are 1.2 vehicles per dwelling.

 Frequently Asked Questions - Transport